ryanlhy/Poke-Watchlist/README.md

 # Pokemon Cards Watch List

 Pokemon Cards as a collectible item has risen in recent years, and collecters are actively looking out for cards to complete their collection.
 This project serves as an interface for a pokemon card Watch List that allows users to add cards to their watchlist and submit it to the back-end.
+It will then start an automated process that source for cards for sale in various marketplace.

-The intention is to start an automated process that source for cards for sale in various marketplace.
 This project mainly focuses on the front-end portion.
+View the site here: https://pokemon-watchlist-lyart.vercel.app/

 ![image](https://user-images.githubusercontent.com/103638962/201466984-3dbedc63-03f3-45e8-913a-0e37390fe719.png)